-Right, and you have actually been working with him for a long time already, close to 10 years or whatever?
+Right, and you have been working with him for a long time already, close to 10 years or whatever?

 Anton Fig: I think I started in… I think eight years I have been on there.

-Joe is a passionate musician and he’s doing new music and tours all the time, there is always something going on.
+Joe is a passionate musician, and he’s doing new music and tours all the time.
+There is always something going on.

 Anton Fig: He works all the time.
-Last month we did a thing called The Three Kings, which is about B. B. King, Albert King and Freddie King.
-We worked up the songs and then we ended up at the Greek Theatre in L.A, and did a live DVD.
+Last month we did a thing called The Three Kings, which is about B. B. King, Albert King, and Freddie King.
+We worked up the songs, and then we ended up at the Greek Theatre in L.A. and did a live DVD.
 So that will come on next year sometime.
-Then right before that I did a record with them, which is going to come out next year as well.
+Then right before that, I did a record with them, which is going to come out next year as well.
 So that’s already two projects since I have been with them.

 After this European tour, what you’re going to do next with Joe Bonamassa?

-Who others are performing on the Cruise?
+Who are others performing on the Cruise?